megasaturnv/Pokemon-TCG-Completed-Save-And-Card-Printouts/README.md

 ## Todo
 * Complete more of the save file
-* Change the Lua script to use up + down keys to select the next card instead of going back to the menu
-* Optimise the delays in the Lua script
 * Recreate the Auto Deck Machine's decks in code to produce these decks from the output images
 * Automate the process of printing all cards on the Game Boy Printer (black and white images, first page)